hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 **Array.isArray**

+The `Array.isArray` static method helps distinguish between arrays and objects.
+The `typeof` operator returns `object` when used with an array, so cannot be used to detect an array. `Array.isArray` helps improves readability and show intent.

 The `Array.isArray` method takes one argument and returns `true` if the argument is an array object, and `false` if it is not:

 ```sh